back280/IO-SoSe-2015-flip-board/README.md

 ![](images/2015_09_28_BIlder_Github_1920x108020.png)

 Finding the right driver for my stepper motor was the first problem.
 So I started experimenting with the H-Bridge driver, but unfortunately the device got extremely hot.
-So I switched over to the Schmalzhaus driver.
+Therefore I switched over to the Schmalzhaus driver.
 An well documented, convenient and easy to use device.
 [Schmalzhaus Easydriver documentation](http://www.schmalzhaus.com/EasyDriver/)

 #### The Fritzing sketch